MatthijsBrem/wheelchair-design-platform/README.md

 ## Arduino Other Sensors
 A function is written for reading each sensor, so our void loop() calls each sensor individually.
 This is done to keep the code more clean and readable.
 ### gesture sensor
 For the gesture sensor the library [Adafruit_APDS9960](https://github.com/adafruit/Adafruit_APDS9960) is used.
-To initialize the sensor create a variable Adafruit_APDS9960 `Adafruit_APDS9960 apds;
+To initialize the sensor create a variable Adafruit_APDS9960.
-`.

     Adafruit_APDS9960 apds;

+Then in the void setup begin reading the sensor and reading the proximity and gesture.

+    if (!apds.begin())
+    { // Begining the work period of the sensor Serial.println("Failed to initialize Sensor!
+Please check your wiring.");
+    }
+    else
+    Serial.println("Gesture Sensor initialized!");
+    apds.enableProximity(true);
+    apds.enableGesture(true);

+In the function that is called from the loop, read the gesture sensor and store that into a uint8_t.
+To Check if which gesture it is compare it to APDS9960_UP, APDS9960_DOWN, APDS9960_LEFT or APDS9960_RIGHT.

+    uint8_t gesture = 0;
+    void gestureSensor()
+    {

+      gesture = apds.readGesture(); // Read gesture into the variable
+      if(gesture == APDS9960_UP)
+      {
+        // then sensor reads up
+      }

 # RaspberryPi
 introduction of what is running on the raspberry